silencial/silencial.github.io/content/posts/deep-reinforcement-learning-1.md

 &=\mathbb{E}_{\tau \sim p_{\theta'}(\tau)}\left[\sum_{t=0}^{\infty} \gamma^{t} A^{\pi_{\theta}}(\mathbf{s}_{t}, \mathbf{a}_{t})\right]
 \end{split}
 $$
-<mark>The second line is because the expectation only depends on the initial state distribution.</mark>
+==The second line is because the expectation only depends on the initial state distribution.==

 The advantage is under $\pi_\theta$, but expectation is under $\pi_{\theta'}$, so use importance sampling:
 $$